microsoft/vstest-docs/docs/testplatform-migration-known-issues.md

 ### <b>Change in Thread.CurrentPrincipal value.</b><a name="CurrentPrincipal"></a>
 - <b>Issue:</b> <br/>
-Tests depends on `Thread.CurrentPrincipal` may fail.
+Tests that depend on `Thread.CurrentPrincipal` may fail.
 This is due to change in inter process commincation in Testplatform.
 - <b>Workaround:</b> <br/>
-Use alternative like `System.Security.Principal.WindowsIdentity.GetCurrent()`
+Use an alternative like `System.Security.Principal.WindowsIdentity.GetCurrent()`

 ### <b>Change in test execution processes name.</b><a name="processname"></a>
 - <b>Issue:</b> <br/>
-Tests depends on currnet running process name may fail.
+Tests that depend on the name of the currnet running processmay fail.
 - <b>Workaround:</b> <br/>
-Tests runs in one of following process vstest.console.exe, testhost.exe, testhost.x86.exe and dotnet.exe based on run configuration (/platform and /framework).
-Update test according to current process name.
+Tests run in one of following process vstest.console.exe, testhost.exe, testhost.x86.exe or dotnet.exe based on run configuration (/platform and /framework). if hte tests depend on the process name, then update the tests accordingly.